 c) Protein is highly thermogenic.
 This is the caloric cost of digesting different food.
 You burn 20-35% of the calories you consume just to digest protein.
 Compare this to Carbs (5-15%) and fat (0-5%)

-1. Biking balance – When taking a cycling class, take note of which leg you push-off with first.
+1. Biking balance – When taking a cycling class, take note of which leg you push off with first.
 It’s usually the right leg for most people.
 Focus on beginning your pedal stroke with the left leg instead.
 This will help promote muscular balance in the lower body.

-2. Do you know Yoga and Pilates moves by heart? – Try to do the class with your eyes closed.
+2. Do you know Yoga and Pilates move by heart? – Try to do the class with your eyes closed.
 Start out with 30 seconds and work your way up to five minutes intervals.